 2. Now that I'm off crutches and can hobble about, the house is coming back together pretty quickly.
 Which means that despite it looking and feeling out of control, it is still basically organized and decluttered.
 This speaks to the years of work I've done to pare down and simplify.

 One of my tenets of maintaining order in the house is being diligent about setting aside time to manage the clutter.
-I've long believed that if you can get control of your stuff and manage it effectively then a setback can be easily overcome.
+I've long believed that if you can get control of your stuff and organize it effectively then a setback can be easily overcome.
 Now I have the proof.
-Six weeks of neglect definitely had an impact, but in just a few days I'm getting at all back.
+Six weeks of neglect definitely had an impact, but in just a few days I'm getting it all back.
 Now to get back to driving...

 If you are feeling overwhelmed with clutter and can't figure out how to get out from under it, please give me a call - I'd love to talk to you one on one and give you some tailored (and free) advice on what you can do to start taking control.
 Schedule a session.